Making the Decision

 - Admin roles.
-There are different levels of admin roles, which is helpful for student employees.
+There are different levels of admin roles.
+This is helpful for giving student employees limited access.

 - Page Insights.
 Facebook offers a great deal of statistical information for your Page and posts, like reach, virality and engagement.

 - "Like" button your web page.
 The Office of Communications can embed a "like" button on your department or office page for more visibility, and add you to our Social Directory.
 Just ask us!

 A Twitter account is very easy to set up and maintain.
 You choose a user name, select a large background image and a smaller thumbnail, write a quick description, and you're ready to go.
 All posts must adhere to a 140-character limit, including links.
-Photographs also appear as links.
-You can shorten links and upload photos within Twitter or use outside services like bit.ly and goog.l for links and Instagram and Facebook for photos.
+You can shorten links and upload photos within Twitter or use outside services like bit.ly and goog.l for links.

 The benefits of Twitter are it's easy and fast to use, especially from a phone; it inspires conversation between you and your followers; connections can be made across localities and communities (you may find yourself chatting with a researcher or journalist in your field, not just students and alumni); and you can post more frequently.
-Negatives of Twitter are that it's difficult to determine how many "real" followers you have (there are many spammers and businesses and organizations that may follow you); 140 characters can be limiting; and, in our experience, more traffic is generated via Facebook than Twitter.
+Negatives of Twitter are that it's difficult to determine how many "real" followers you have (there are many bots, spammers and businesses and organizations that may follow you); 140 characters can be limiting; and, in our experience, more traffic is generated via Facebook than Twitter.

 If you wish to start a Twitter account, please visit our how-to section.

 Instagram, Snapchat and YouTube

 Three other notable social media services are Instagram, Snapchat and YouTube.
-Instagram lets you artfully filter photographs and post them on Instagram and post "stories" similar to Snapchat.
-Snapchat is for posting pictures or videos that will be deleted in a day.
+Instagram lets you artfully filter photographs, short videos and "stories" (similar to Snapchat) to share with your followers.
+Snapchat is for posting pictures or videos that will be deleted after a day.
 YouTube is for sharing videos.

 Generally, if you have just one or two videos to share, contact the Office of Communications and we can utilize our own account to help you share your video.